Frequently Asked Questions

 - What do I do for firewood?

 Cutting of standing trees or limbs, dead or alive, is strictly prohibited in the park, and because of concerns about Emerald Ash Borer (http://www.emeraldashborer.info/), wood may not be brought into the park.
-Visitors are permitted to use the bow saw and maul to cut dead and down trees around the lockhouses.
+Visitors are permitted to cut dead and down trees around the lockhouses.
 Wood is delivered on a semi-regular basis and will be found stacked near the lockhouses.
-All lockhouses except Lockhouse 6 have a fire ring with grill plate in the yard.
-None of the lockhouses have functional fireplaces.
+All Lockhouses except Lockhouse 6 have a fire ring with grill plate in the yard.
+None of the Lockhouses have functional fireplaces.

 - Can I use this program if I am a through-hiker or biker?

 Absolutely.
-The C&O Canal welcomes nearly 5 million people every year who come to hike and bike the towpath.
-Due to the Great Allegheny Passage, many recreational enthusiasts now regularly make the trip from Pittsburgh, Pennsylvania, to Washington D.C.
+The C&O Canal welcomes over 5 million people every year who come to hike and bike the towpath.
+With the opening of the Great Allegheny Passage, many recreational enthusiasts now regularly make the trip from Pittsburgh, Pennsylvania, to Washington DC.
 The lockhouses in the Canal Quarters program offer an alternative to the park’s hiker-biker campgrounds by allowing a visitor to experience the history of the canal in a more meaningful way.
 While the Trust cannot make any special considerations for someone who wants to register for multiple lockhouses in a several day period, the online registration provides a calendar to show each lockhouse’s availability.
 With enough prior planning, a multi-day trip should be feasible.

 - Can I drive to the lockhouse?

 Canal Quarters parking is available near all locations and is marked by special signs.
 A parking permit will be included in the confirmation email and should be displayed on the dashboard of your vehicle throughout your stay.
-National Park Service law enforcement rangers will check this permit, as overnight parking is not permitted within the Montgomery County and Washington, D.C. sections of the park.
+National Park Service law enforcement rangers will check to see this permit, as overnight parking is not permitted within the Montgomery County and Washington, DC, sections of the park.